- by Anna Culver

-Olive's Mud Puddle, a place to paint, sip, sculpture and shop on Main St.
+Olive's Mud Puddle, a place to paint, sip, sculpt and shop on Main St.

 If you picture downtown Fort Mill, you automatically picture Olive's Mud Puddle, as it has been on Main Street for seven years now.
 Whether it's your coffee shop or a place to simply lounge, it's also a unique art studio that offers Paint n’ Sip nights, clay sculpture classes, Music Bingo, and a space to comfortably work and meet.
 Bonus -- they serve beer and wine and sell local baked goods, frozen treats, and sweets.